Menasinakai124/fake-store-flutter/README.md

     This project is licensed under the MIT License.
 See the LICENSE file for details.

     I can also **add a “Run on Android from VSCode” section** directly into this single block so it’s fully Android-ready.
-Do you want me to do that?